inBeat/inbeat-website/content/top-influencers/instagram/bakers/finland/_index.md

 ---
-title: Top 10 Bakers Instagram Influencers In Finland In 2022
+title: Top 10 Bakers Instagram Influencers In Finland in 2023
 description: >-
-  Find top bakers Instagram influencers in Finland in 2022.
+  Find top bakers Instagram influencers in Finland in 2023.
 Most popular hashtags: #tyyli #finnish #syksy.
 platform: Instagram
 hits: 14
 text_top: See the top-rated Instagram profiles on inBeat.